2022 USFL season: Season schedule

 The league announced in November 2021 that teams would each play a ten-game schedule, with each team facing divisional opponents twice and non-divisional opponents once.
 The champion and runner-up of each division will qualify for the playoffs, which will consist of two semifinal games played on June 25 and a championship game played on July 3.
 Most games were played on Saturdays and Sundays, with some "special broadcasts" on Fridays.
 On January 6, 2022, the league announced on its website that the season would begin on April 16.

-The full 2022 season schedule was released March 7, 2022, with the highlights including a doubleheader of Week 1 games on Easter Sunday.
+The full 2022 season schedule was released March 7, 2022, with the highlights including a then-planned tripleheader of Week 1 games on Easter Sunday.

 Regular season

 All games at Protective Stadium during Weeks 1–7 and 9, and at Legion Field during weeks 8 and 10.
-All times listed are EDT.
+All times listed are ET.
 All games on NBC are simulcast on Peacock.

 Changes to game schedules or broadcasting are listed in notes after each week's matchups.

 All matchups will be officially announced by the league no later than 2 weeks ahead of game time and may be flexed from cable to broadcast if needed.

 The playoff bracket was set after the Week 9 contests, rendering Week 10's games to be effectively exhibition games.
-In an effort to avoid tanking, the USFL declared that the two lowest-ranked teams—both coincidentally set to play each other that day—would be playing for the rights to the first overall pick in the 2023 USFL Draft, with the winner receiving that selection.
+In an effort to avoid tanking, the USFL declared that the two lowest-ranked teams—both coincidentally set to play each other that day—would be playing for the rights to the first overall pick in the 2023 USFL draft, with the winner receiving that selection.